steveworld/search/search-crunch/README.md

   /user/systest/input/hello1.txt

 # Spark on Yarn in Client Mode (for testing) - Ingest into Solr:
-Same as above except replace '--master local' with '--master yarn'
+Same as above, except replace '--master local' with '--master yarn'

 # View the yarn executor log files (there is no GUI yet):
 yarn logs --applicationId $application_XYZ